reinoud/xkcdpass/README.md

 ## Installation

 - make sure Python 3 is available on your system
-- put script and word files in the same directory somewhere
+- put script and word files in the same directory somewhere (in a git clone)
 - symlink python script from a directory in your path (e.g. `ln -s /home/reinoud/scripts/xkcd/xkcdpass.py /usr/bin/xkcdpass`)